pcdshub/happi/docs/source/conventions.rst

 states
 ++++++
 An additional PV or multiple additional PVs that represent states records that are important to the device.
-This is included when one base PV is not sufficient.
+This is included when one prefix PV is not sufficient.